aandonian1/Vortex-Shedding-in-Two-Dimensional-Flow-over-Two-Cylinders/README.md

 The results of the parametric sweep for two cylinders at Re of 7000 can be found in the following path:
 Vortex-Shedding-in-Two-Dimensional-Flow-over-Two-Cylinders/two cylinder turbulent sweep/post processing/

+Also included is the matlab live code (.mlx) used to get the power spectra and the Strouhal number (more detail in the videos).